-Longtime friend and supporter, Jordan Browder, was one of the first to receive a shirt.
+Longtime friend and supporter, Ken Gooden, was one of the first to receive a shirt.
 He has supported his friend’s ideas since the earliest sketches.

 “I have notebooks and notebooks full of ideas,” he said.
 “The process sometimes has me staying up until 4 or 5 in the morning.
 Whenever I’m stressed or just can’t sleep, I’ll turn some music on and let my pencil do its thing.
 That’s actually when I come up with my best stuff.”

 The clothing line is diverse.
-While the bulk of its catalog is an assortment of graphic T-shirts designed by Steward himself, it has branched out to jackets, hats, hoodies and sweatsuits.
+While the bulk of its catalog is an assortment of graphic T-shirts designed by Stewart himself, it has branched out to jackets, hats, hoodies and sweatsuits.

-Steward has forged multiple partnerships and collaborations with local photographers around the metro area.
-While the popularity of the brand grows, so does Steward’s clientele.
+Stewart has forged multiple partnerships and collaborations with local photographers around the metro area.
+While the popularity of the brand grows, so does Stewart’s clientele.
 Even players on the Ole Miss football team have purchased shirts from him.